-Medical school is full of many surprises for all the students, from the lowly freshman to the “sophisticated and highly trained” senior.
-Some of the surprises are not very pleasant or comfortable, while others are delightful, especially when remembering them years later.
+Medical school is full of many surprises for every student from the lowly freshman to the “sophisticated and highly trained” senior.
+Some of the surprises are not very pleasant or comfortable while others are delightful, especially when remembering them years later.
 Some of the most interesting and wonderful training experiences happened for me when I was serving in the Preceptor program during the summer between my sophomore and junior years.

 The University of Arkansas School for Medical Sciences instituted the Preceptor program in an effort to give medical students practical experience with family practitioners in small communities throughout the state.
-The students spent 6 weeks shadowing their appointed preceptors, while learning first-hand what it was like to treat patients.
-Up to this point in our training, we had spent most of our time in the class rooms, and very little time with patients.
-Even though my dad and brother were doctors, and I had spent a lot of time in their offices, I was excited to get this different practice perspective.
+The students spent six weeks shadowing their appointed preceptors, while learning first-hand what it was like to treat patients.
+Up to this point in our training we had spent most of our time in the class rooms and very little time with patients.
+Even though my Dad and brother were doctors, and I had spent a lot of time in their offices I was excited to get this different practice perspective.
 I was assigned to Drs.
-Eldon and Julian Fairley, two brothers in Osceola, Arkansas who had been in practice together for over 15 years.
-Osceola lies in the heart of cotton-growing country in Northeast Arkansas, and the cultural and agricultural environment are totally different from my home in the timberlands of South Arkansas, where oil production and refining are a way of life.
+Eldon and Julian Fairley two brothers in Osceola, Arkansas who had been in practice together for over fifteen years.
+Osceola lies in the heart of cotton-growing country in Northeast Arkansas and the cultural and agricultural environments are totally different from my home in the timberlands of South Arkansas where oil production and refining are a way of life.

-It was about 4 pm on this particular Sunday, and the clinic staff, including Dr. Eldon had left for the day, since there were no more patients in the waiting rooms.
-I was alone in the library reading, when I looked out of the window and saw a woman walking by herself toward the clinic backdoor.
-As I walked toward the door, I heard her knock.
-As I opened the door, there stood a Black-American in her mid-30’s, obviously pregnant and appearing in a hurry.
+It was about 4 pm on this particular Sunday, and the clinic staff including Dr. Eldon had left for the day since there were no more patients to be seen.
+I was alone in the library reading when I looked out of the window and saw a woman walking by herself toward the clinic backdoor.
+As I walked toward the door I heard her knock.
+When I opened the door there stood a Black American in her mid-30’s in age, obviously pregnant and appearing to be in a hurry.
 She said, “Is you the doctor?”
-“Yes mam,” I responded.
+“Yes ma’am,” I responded.
 “You better hurry!”
 I didn’t have time to call Dr. Fairley for assistance.

-For some strange reason, I felt I had done a full day’s work in that 45 minutes, while at the same time had experienced something few other doctors had.
+For some strange reason I felt I had done a full day’s work in that forty-five minute span.
+I know I had just experienced something very few other medical students had.
 I was extremely glad I was training to become a doctor and delighted they had assigned me to Dr. Fairley’s clinic for this once in a life-time experience.
-Since that unusual experience in Osceola I have always sought to “be ready!”
+Since this unusual experience in Osceola I have always tried my best to “be ready!”